 What interests you outside of academia?
 Oftentimes, clients choose a tutor because they share a similar hobby.

-Northwestern Michigan College - BA, Psychology
+Undergraduate Degree: Northwestern Michigan College - Bachelor in Arts, Psychology

 GRE Quantitative: 167

 Attending plays, dance and music concerts, art museums; tap dancing; photography; healthy cooking

 High School Business